-The D.J.
-Angus-Scientech Educational Foundation, Inc. Award is presented in recognition of excellence in science, mathematics, or social sciences to a student who has shown exceptional improvement in academic performance over the last year.
+The Angus-Scientech Award made by the DJ Angus-Scientech Education Foundation in recognition of excellence in science, mathematics, or social sciences goes to a student who has shown exceptional improvement in academic performance over the last year.

 Baldwin Prize in Oratory.
 The late D. P. Baldwin, L.L.D., gave the College a sum, the interest from which is awarded annually to the three students who "compose and pronounce the best orations."